paninski-lab/lightning-pose/docs/source/user_guide_advanced/multiview_separate.rst

 .. note::

-    As of January 2024, the non-mirrored multiview feature of Lightning Pose does not support context frames or unsupervised losses.
+    As of July 2024, the non-mirrored multiview feature of Lightning Pose now supports context frames and some unsupervised losses.
+    The Multiview PCA loss operates across all views, while the temporal loss operates on single views.
+    The Pose PCA loss is not yet implemented for the multiview case.

 Organizing your data
 ====================

-As an example, let’s assume a dataset has two camera views, which we’ll call “view0” and “view1”.
+As an example, let’s assume a dataset has two camera views from a given session ("session0"), which we’ll call “view0” and “view1”.
 Lightning Pose assumes the following project directory structure:

 .. code-block::

     /path/to/project/
       ├── <LABELED_DATA_DIR>/
-      │   ├── view0/
+      │   ├── session0_view0/
-      │   └── view1/
+      │   └── session0_view1/
       ├── <VIDEO_DIR>/
+      │   ├── session0_view0.mp4
+      │   └── session0_view1.mp4
       ├── view0.csv
       └── view1.csv

-* ``<LABELED_DATA_DIR>/``: Each view must have a dedicated folder that contains images that correspond to the labels.
-The same frames from all the views must have the same names; for example, the images corresponding to time point 39 must be named "<LABELED_DATA_DIR>/view0/img000039.png" and "<LABELED_DATA_DIR>/view1/img000039.png".
-The directory name, any subdirectory names, and image names are all flexible, as long as they are consistent with the first column of `<view_name>.csv` files.
+* ``<LABELED_DATA_DIR>/``: The directory name, any subdirectory names, and image names are all flexible, as long as they are consistent with the first column of `<view_name>.csv` files (see below).
+As an example, each session/view pair can have its own subdirectory, which contains images that correspond to the labels.
+The same frames from all the views must have the same names; for example, the images corresponding to time point 39 should be named "<LABELED_DATA_DIR>/session0_view0/img000039.png" and "<LABELED_DATA_DIR>/session0_view1/img000039.png".

-* ``<VIDEO_DIR>/``: This is a single directory of videos, which must following the naming convention ``<vid_name>_<view_name>.csv``.
-So for example if you have a session named "2024_run1" and the view names "top" and "side", there should be two videos, named ``2024_run1_top.mp4`` and ``2024_run1_side.mp4``.
+* ``<VIDEO_DIR>/``: This is a single directory of videos, which **must** following the naming convention ``<session_name>_<view_name>.csv``.
+So in our example there should be two videos, named ``session0_view0.mp4`` and ``session0_view1.mp4``.

 * ``<view_name>.csv``: For each view (camera) there should be a table with keypoint labels (rows: frames; columns: keypoints).
 Note that these files can take any name, and need to be listed in the config file under the ``data.csv_file`` section.
 Each csv file must contain the same set of keypoints, and each must have the same number of rows (corresponding to specific points in time).

-* ``<VIDEO_DIR>/``: contains all the videos from any/all views that you would like to be predicted after model training completes.

 The configuration file
 ======================